Iran builds at underground nuclear facility amid US tensions

 While Iranian President Hassan Rouhani opposed the bill, the country’s Guardian Council later tweaked and approved it.
 The bill seeks to pressure European nations to provide relief from crippling U.S. sanctions.

 Meanwhile, an Iranian scientist who created its military nuclear program two decades ago recently was killed in a shooting outside of Tehran.
 Iran has blamed Israel, which has long been suspected of killing Iranian nuclear scientists over the last decade, for the attack.
-Israel has not comment.
+Israel has not commented on the attack.

 Follow Jon Gambrell on Twitter at www.twitter.com/jongambrellAP.